Surrogate modeling with functional nonlinear autoregressive models (F-NARX): Sparse -NARX modeling using principal component analysis and polynomial regression

 where $\vec{y}^{(i)}$ is the output of the $i$-th realization in the experimental design, $\text{Var}(\vec{y}^{(i)})$ its variance, $\widehat{\vec{y}}^{(i)}$ is the corresponding model forecast, and $N_t = (t_\text{max} - t_0) / \delta t + 1$ is the number of forecasted time steps.
 The variable $\gamma$ is a small positive regularization term added to the denominator to avoid division by zero if a signal is constant.
 It can also prevent giving excessively high weight to signals with very low variance compared to the rest of the signals in the experimental design.
 The mean forecast error value of interest is then computed as:

 and we select the coefficient vector that minimizes this mean forecast error over all LARS iterations as our final model coefficients:

-This approach not only leads to better prediction performance, but it also reduces the risk of overfitting, as the coefficient vector is selected using a different metric than the one minimized in Eq.~\eqref{eq:ols_minimization}.
+This approach not only leads to better prediction performance, but it also reduces the risk of overfitting, as the coefficient vector is selected using a metric which is different to the one-step-ahead prediction error minimized by the original LARS algorithm from \citet{Efron_2004}.

 Evaluating the forecast error for all coefficient vectors produced by LARS can be computationally demanding, as the number of vectors can reach $\mathcal{O}(10^{2-3})$ for complex systems requiring many active regressors.
 In these cases, not evaluating all coefficient vectors $\widehat{\vec{c}}^{(k)}$ can be the preferred approach.
 For example, sets with very few non-zero coefficients are unlikely to be sufficient to describe very complex systems.
 The fitting costs can be further reduced by only evaluating every $k$-th LARS iteration instead of evaluating after every iteration.